aws/chalice/README.rst

 As you develop your application, you may want to experiment locally  before deploying your changes.
 You can use ``chalice local`` to spin up a local HTTP server you can use for testing.
+Any ``environment_variables`` that you set in your chalice config will be automatically set up for your app to access.

 For example, if we have the following ``app.py`` file: